 That fear of making a bad decision can impede growth and transformation, warns Bin Li, Chief Product Officer.
 “You can make just one decision each year and—if it turns out well—you’d have a 100 percent success rate.
 Whereas seven out of 10 decisions a year that turn out well gives a success rate of ‘only’ 70 percent.”
 But, as Bin Li points out, making seven good decisions a year is plainly much better than making one.
 “Empower yourself, do the right thing, and be bolder to make that decision.
 Mistakes are always behind you, and it’s okay to make a mistake.
 But it’s not okay to make the same mistake twice.
 So, you must always learn from them.”

 1 Martin King retired on August 31, 2021.

-2 Stefano Volpetti's role has been updated to reflect the fact that on November 1, 2021, he became President, Smoke-Free Products Category & Chief Consumer Officer.
+2 Stefano Volpetti's role has been updated to reflect the fact that on January 1, 2023, he became President, Smoke-Free Inhaled Products & Chief Consumer Officer.
 At the time of publication, he was Chief Consumer Officer.

-3 Deepak Mishra’s role has been updated to reflect the fact that on July 1, 2021, he became President, Americas Region.
+3 Deepak Mishra retired from his position of President, Americas Region on January 1, 2023.
 At the time of publication, he was Chief Strategy Officer.

 4 Frederic de Wilde became President, South and Southeast Asia (SSEA), Commonwealth of Independent States (CIS), Middle East and Africa (MEA) Region in January 2023.
 At the time of publication, he was President, European Union Region.